 Tips about Kimolos Beaches:

-- Ennias beach in the south has too big pebbles for my liking so I wouldn’t go to this one
+- Ennias Beach in the south has too big pebbles for my liking so I wouldn’t go to this one.

-- All beaches are connected by the public bus except Soufi and Monastiria beaches (you will need a Jeep), long, sandy, quiet Dekas & Mavrospilia (you need a private car or motorbike), Athinias and Gampa, which are accessible only by boat
+- All beaches are connected by the public bus except Soufi and Monastiria beaches (you will need a Jeep), long, sandy, quiet Dekas & Mavrospilia (you need a private car or motorbike), Athinias and Gampa, which are accessible only by boat.

-- The northwest beaches of Makrypounta, Vroulidi, Therma & Kastro will need both transportation and hiking to reach them
+- The northwest beaches of Makrypounta, Vroulidi, Therma & Kastro will need both transportation and hiking to reach them.

-- You will need water shoes for the rocky surfaces
+- You will need water shoes for the rocky surfaces.

 Rema Beach and the Elephant Rock

-Kalamitsi Beach
+Kalamitsi Beach in Kimolos Greece

-It is about 4.3 km from Chorio, with a tavern and Milos island views which is right across.
-Actually, on the side of Kalamitsi beach, there is a small port that serves the connection of boats to Milos.
-If you love snorkeling, this is a great beach that offers beautiful views of the seabed.
+Actually, on the side of Kalamitsi beach, there is a small port facilitating boat connections to Milos.
+If you are a fan of snorkeling, you’re in for a treat, as this beach offers beautiful views of the seabed.

-Prassa Beach
+Prasa Beach

 Bonatsa Beach